ScryEngineering/scrygroup.com/content/services/process-automation.md

 - Create APIs for software that needs to "talk" to legacy software or new applications
 - Integrate software with our [mathematical optimization](mathematical-optimization.md), [machine learning](machine-learning.md) and [operations research](operations-research.md) capabilities to create more value from those systems with reduced data handling time

 Related skills: [Data science](data-science.md) is greatly enabled by better process automation.
-See the data science pyramid for a good visualization of how this works.